Patrol Operations

 Members of the Patrol Section work closely with the Fluvanna Commonwealth’s Attorney’s Office, Lake Monticello Police, the Virginia State Police, Conservation Police Officers, and deputies from adjoining jurisdictions.
 The Sheriff’s Office also partners with the Shelter for Help in Emergencies to help victims of intimate partner violence reach out to a specially trained advocate through the Lethality Assessment Program.

 The Section is divided into 4 rotating shifts that work, 12-hour tours of duty.
 Patrol Units are commanded by Sergeants.
-A power shift compliments the patrol section by providing additional staffing at peak times.
-Fluvanna County Deputies are assigned take-home cars and currently, the Patrol Fleet consists of marked Ford Interceptor sedans, Ford Interceptor Utilities, and Dodge Chargers.
+A power shift complements the patrol section by providing additional staffing at peak times.
+Fluvanna County Deputies are assigned take-home cars and currently, the Patrol Fleet consists of marked Ford F150 Trucks, Ford Interceptor Utilities, and Dodge Chargers.
 All pursuit-rated patrol vehicles are equipped with mobile data terminals, radar, and in-car camera systems.
 Animal Control operates two Ford F150 4x4 trucks.
-There is also a Harley Davidson motorcycle assigned to the division for traffic enforcement and special events.

 The Sheriff’s Office Reserve Deputy Program also falls under the Patrol Section, although they help in other areas of the Sheriff’s operations.
-Reserve Deputies are sworn volunteers who have either previously been law enforcement officers or who have been the specialized Reserve Deputy Training Academy.
-Reserve Deputies do no patrol alone but serve as back up to the paid deputy.
+Reserve Deputies are sworn volunteers who have either previously been law enforcement officers or who have been at the specialized Reserve Deputy Training Academy.
+Reserve Deputies do not patrol alone but serve as backups to the paid deputy.
 They also provide additional staffing for special events and major crime scenes.